 Either one of the products help to remove contaminants in your pool without having to know how to mix the proper amounts of chemicals together to get your desired result.
 When these items are used together they act to prevent issues from occurring instead of traditional pool maintenance which is reactive instead of proactive.

-Plus, if you've ever swam in an pool using E-Z Pool, you already know the difference it makes in the swim experience: we're talkin' like swimming in fresh clean water that has zero evidence of chlorine use.
+Plus, if you've ever swam in an pool using E-Z Pool, you already know the difference it makes in the swim experience: we're talking like swimming in fresh clean water that has zero evidence of chlorine use.
 Hair feels like it was conditioned and your skin never gets itchy like with other chemical products.

 Let's Cover Pool Covers

-We dive more into the details of each of these cover types, their pros and their cons, in our article here, but here's a video highlighting the main points for each.
+We dive more into the details of each of these cover types, their pros, and their cons, in our article here, but here's a video highlighting the main points for each.

 Winterizing Your Swimming Pool

 Winterizing your pool properly can prolong the life of your pool, extend your investment, and save yourself hours of hard work come springtime.
 As with many things in this world, there's the hard way and then there's the easy way.